Siddhesh19991/Celo_Blockchain_Data_Analysis/README.md

 The following dashboard was created via Dune Analytics: https://dune.com/sat12312/celo-usdt-usdc/3f4f7091-5ca0-4977-9827-20091dbf73a1

 All the queries to get the relevant blockchain data were done using **SQL**.
+You can view the SQL queries that I implemented in the above link.

 The dashboard provides insights into USDC and USDT tokens on the Celo Blockchain.